icepaq/shopifybackendchallenge/README.md

 3. Run `npm i` to install all depdendencies
 4. Run `npm run dev` to run the program.
 5. Open `localhost:3000` in your browser and you will see the program.

+# Additional Notes
+- The code for the REST APIs is in the /pages/api folder
+- The code for generating the CSV file is in index.js on line 112